dplochcoder/TheHuntIsOn/README.md

 ### Bench Module
 Benches no longer provide healing. *As the code for healing in the game is a bit sketchy, the hud is disabled and enabled quickly to sync it properly.*

+### Boss Module
+Increases boss HP to 9999.
+Adds teleporters so that players can enter and exit Dream Boss arenas.

 ### Charm Nerf Module
 Increases the notch cost of powerful PvP charms by 1.
 This includes Baldur Shell, Spore Shroom, Heart, and Nailmaster's Glory.

 ### Completion Module
 Unlocks many walls, doors, dive ground etc. all around the map as it has been visited already.
+Provides starting items.

 ### Cutscene Skip Module
 Skips or speeds up specific cutscenes.
 This includes the Mothwing Cloak dreamer sequence, the Dream Nail segment, and the Black Egg Temple door opening sequence.